gesellix/docker-haproxy-network/README.md

 Docker already allows to choose between another bridged network on your host and a virtual/overlay network across host boundaries.

+The next step came with Docker 1.10, introducing a container [embedded DNS server](https://docs.docker.com/engine/userguide/networking/configure-dns/) in user-defined networks.
+The DNS server replaces the previous mechanism modifying the `/etc/hosts` file inside containers.
+For user-defined networks we can now rely on using `/etc/resolv.conf` and ask the configured DNS server to resolve container names to ip addresses.

 This demo focuses on the locally bridged network, switching to an overlay network with its need for a central key/value store (e.g. Consul) would make it too complex.
 The concept as such wouldn't change, though.